-- It is transmitted to humans through exposure to repeated bites of infected blackflies of the genus Similium.
+- It is transmitted to humans through exposure to repeated bites of infected blackflies of the genus Simulium.

-- More than 99% of infected people infected live in 31 African countries; the disease also exists in some foci in Latin America and Yemen.
+- More than 99% of infected people live in 31 African countries.
+The disease also exists in some foci in Latin America and Yemen.

 Onchocerciasis – or “river blindness” – is a parasitic disease caused by the filarial worm Onchocerca volvulus transmitted by repeated bites of infected blackflies (Simulium spp.).
-These blackflies breed in fast-flowing rivers and streams, mostly in remote villages located near fertile land where people rely on agriculture.
+These blackflies breed along fast-flowing rivers and streams, close to remote villages located near fertile land where people rely on agriculture.

 In the human body, the adult worms produce embryonic larvae (microfilariae) that migrate to the skin, eyes and other organs.
 When a female blackfly bites an infected person during a blood meal, it also ingests microfilariae which develop further in the blackfly and are then transmitted to the next human host during subsequent bites.